 Roborock S6 Pure Review

 The S6 Pure is one of the newer Roborock options and a less expensive alternative to the S6.
-Roborock told me that the S6 Pure uses an infrared distance sensor while the S6 uses LIDAR, which is more accurate.
+Roborock told me that the S6 Pure uses an infrared distance edge sensor while the S6 uses LIDAR, which is more accurate.
 Another downgrade is the number of cliff sensors; the S6 Pure has four while the S6 has six.

 - Airflow tests reveal that this model has more power than the S5 Max and S6 MaxV.

 - Larger water tank capacity than the Roborock S6, so it’ll mop a larger area.

 - Less expensive than the Roborock S6.

 - Convenience features such as no-go zones, selective room cleaning, and multi-level maps are available.

 - Great at cleaning sand on hard surfaces.

 - Efficient navigation thanks to the LIDAR sensor and advanced navigational algorithm.